 - Third offense: Fine of up to $10,000 and/or jail time of 2-10 years.

 If you are stopped for a suspected BWI and refuse to submit to a blood or breath test, your driver’s license could be suspended for at least 180 days.
 Your driving privileges can also be suspended if you are convicted of a BWI while operating a boat with an engine of at least 50 horsepower.

 If you or a loved one has been charged with BWI while boating on area waterways, such as Lake Travis, Lake Austin or Guadalupe River, you need to act quickly to protect your rights.
 You will have only 15 days from the date the arresting officer serves you with a notice of suspension to request a hearing to contest the suspension, or else your license will be suspended.
 Usually, the deadline to request a hearing is 15 days after your BWI arrest.

-Call our Texas drunk driving attorneys at Minton, Bassett, Flores & Carsey, P.C., today at (512) 476-4873 or contact us through our online form.
+Call our Austin boating while intoxicated attorneys at Minton, Bassett, Flores & Carsey, P.C., today at (512) 476-4873 or contact us through our online form.
 We have 45 years of experience representing clients in Austin, TX and the surrounding communities, including: Travis County (Creedmoor, Elroy, Manor, Pflugerville); Williamson County (Cedar Park, Georgetown, Liberty Hill, Florence, Leander, Round Rock, Taylor); Hays County (Buda, Dripping Springs, Kyle, San Marcos, Wimberley); Bastrop County (Bastrope, Clearview, Elgin, Rockne, Smithville); Caldwell County (Lockhart, Luling); Burnet County (Bertram, Burnet, Marble Falls); and Comal County (Bulverde, Canyon Lake, Gruene, New Braunfels, Sattler, Startzville).
 We will defend your rights and reputation.